Illumina/manta/docs/userGuide/README.md

   evidence is required for an SV to be entered as a candidate in this file.
   An SV or indel must be a candidate to be considered for scoring, therefore an SV cannot appear in the other VCF outputs if it is not present in this file.
-Note that by default this file includes indels down to a very small size (>= 8 bases).
-These are intended to be passed on to a small variant caller without scoring by manta itself (by default manta scoring starts at size 51).
+Note that by default this file includes indels of size 8 and larger.
+  The smallest indels in this set are intended to be passed on to a small variant caller without scoring by manta itself (by default manta scoring starts at size 50).
 * __candidateSmallIndels.vcf.gz__
-    * Subset of the __candidateSV.vcf.gz__ file containing only simple insertion and deletion variants of size 50 or less.
+    * Subset of the __candidateSV.vcf.gz__ file containing only simple insertion and deletion variants less than the minimum scored variant size (50 by default).
 Passing this file to a small variant caller will provide continuous coverage over all indel sizes when the small variant caller and manta outputs are evaluated together.
 Alternate small indel candidate sets can be parsed out of the __candidateSV.vcf.gz file__ if this candidate set is not appropriate.

 For tumor-only analysis, Manta will produce an additional VCF:

 * __tumorSV.vcf.gz__
-    * Subset of the __candidateSV.vcf.gz__ file after removing redundant candidates and small indels of size 50 or less.
+    * Subset of the __candidateSV.vcf.gz__ file after removing redundant candidates and small indels of size 49 or less.
 The SVs are not scored, but including additional
   details: (1) paired and split read supporting evidence counts for each allele (2) a subset of the filters from the scored tumor-normal model are applied to the single tumor case to improve precision.